RAWENTERISLIVE/AIPDFChatbot/README.md

 This project is a cutting-edge **Retrieval-Augmented Generation (RAG)** application that allows users to upload PDF documents and chat with an AI assistant powered by the **latest Gemini models**.
 It features a microservice architecture with a decoupled **FastAPI backend** and **Streamlit frontend**, using **ChromaDB** as the vector store and **Google's latest Gemini models** for superior performance and precision.

 ### 🔥 Latest Features
-- **Latest Gemini Models**: Gemini 2.0 Flash, Experimental 1206, 1121, and more
+- **Latest Gemini Models**: `models/gemini-2.5-pro-preview-0325` (Top Priority), Gemini 2.0 Flash, Experimental 1206, 1121, and more.
+See `LATEST_MODELS.md` for full list and priorities.
+- **Rate Limit Fallback**: Automatically switches to the next available model if the preferred one is rate-limited.
+Users are notified of fallbacks.
 - **Enhanced Precision**: Configurable temperature and advanced parameters
 - **OCR Support**: Process both text-based and scanned PDFs
 - **Model Selection UI**: Choose the best model for your use case